Irnx23/the-cat/README.md

 # the-cat
-Program in matlab used in a robot which play Tic-tac-toe with image procesing and make desicion.
+Program in matlab and arduino used in a robot which play Tic-tac-toe.